unclepomedev/blender_savepoints/README.md

 ## Note

 Thumbnails are skipped in no-GPU environments, but versioning remains fully functional.
+(Compatible with headless mode for automation and CI/CD workflows.)

 ## Testing